Mark 1

 ‘The beginning of the good news about Jesus the Messiah, the Son of God, as it is written in Isaiah the prophet: ‘I will send my messenger ahead of you, who will prepare your way’— ‘a voice of one calling in the wilderness, ‘Prepare the way for the Lord, make straight paths for him.’
 Mark 1:1-3

 In the very first verse, Mark announced that he would write about Jesus Christ, the Son of God.
-It’s surprising, therefore, that he did not start by telling about Jesus Himself; instead, he described the work of John the Baptist.
+It’s surprising, therefore, that he did not start by telling about Jesus Himself, instead, he described the work of John the Baptist, Matthew 3:1-11 / Luke 3:2-16.

-This was because John was to prepare the way for Jesus.
+This was because John was to prepare the way for Jesus, Malachi 3:1 / Isaiah 40:3 / Mark 1:2-3.
 John fulfilled this mission by preaching to get people ready for the coming of the Lord.

-And look who it is who’s coming, is to be announced!
-400 years had passed since Malachi made that prediction, 400 years during which the Jews had been waiting for and looked for, the coming of the Messiah.
+And look who it is who’s coming and is to be announced!
+Malachi 3:1.
+400 years had passed since Malachi made that prediction.
+400 years during which the Jews had been waiting for and looked for, the coming of the Messiah.
 But there had been 400 years of silence.
-It was even longer, 700 years since Isaiah had spoken about the coming of ‘The Messenger’, but the time had now come.
+It was even longer, 700 years since Isaiah had spoken about the coming of ‘The Messenger’, but the time had now come, Isaiah 40:3.

-Jesus is preaching the kingdom of God, what does that mean?
 By the way, unless you look closely at Malachi’s prophecy you will miss something which is most important, Malachi 3:1.
-The prophecy speaks of someone called ‘my messenger’ that is, God’s Messenger.
-It also speaks of ‘the messenger of the covenant’.
+The prophecy speaks of someone called ‘my messenger’ that is, God’s Messenger but it also speaks of ‘the messenger of the covenant’.

-Mark sums up the mission of John in one word, the word ‘prepare!’ and he wants us to know that when John was unable to preach, Jesus moved into Galilee, John’s territory, and took up the preaching of the message Himself.
+Mark sums up the mission of John in one word, the word ‘prepare’, Mark 1:2-3, and he wants us to know that when John was unable to preach, Jesus moved into Galilee, John’s territory, and took up the preaching of the message Himself.

 ‘And so, John the Baptist appeared in the wilderness, preaching a baptism of repentance for the forgiveness of sins.
 The whole Judean countryside and all the people of Jerusalem went out to him.
 Confessing their sins, they were baptized by him in the Jordan River.
 John wore clothing made of camel’s hair, with a leather belt around his waist, and he ate locusts and wild honey.
 And this was his message: ‘After me comes the one more powerful than I, the straps of whose sandals I am not worthy to stoop down and untie.
 I baptize you with water, but he will baptize you with the Holy Spirit.’
 Mark 1:4-8

-The result was, that when Jesus came they failed to recognize Him, and they rejected Him.
+The result was, that when Jesus came they failed to recognise Him, and they rejected Him, John 1:10-12.
 I know this shocks us. but perhaps we should not be too shocked because, after all, John himself did not recognise Jesus at first!
 Only, when, at His baptism, the Holy Spirit descended on Jesus did John realise who it was whom he had baptised!
+John 1:31-33.

 John’s message focused on two themes that will help us get ready to receive Christ.